Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

 \subsubsection{Fixed points near $d=3$}

-There are a total of 5 fixed points $\hat{\epsilon}$ very small but nonzero.
-Apart from the free fixed point, two of these are the IR and UV solutions $[A^-]$, and $[A^+]$ given in \eqref{all-m-solution-IR} and \eqref{all-m-solution-uv}.
+There are a total of 5 fixed-points $\hat{\epsilon}$ very small but nonzero.
+Apart from the free fixed-point, two of these are the IR and UV solutions $[A^-]$, and $[A^+]$ given in \eqref{all-m-solution-IR} and \eqref{all-m-solution-uv}.

-The remaining two solutions are UV fixed points, given by the following expressions near $\hat{\epsilon}=0$:
+The remaining two solutions are UV fixed-points, given by the following expressions near $\hat{\epsilon}=0$:

-When $d=3$ exactly, there are only $4$ fixed points, because the fixed point $[A^-]$ becomes free when $\epsilon=0$.
-The eigenvalues of the stability matrix and anomalous dimensions of these fixed points are given in Table \ref{m=2table}.
-We observe that the fixed point $[B_{(2)}^+]$ is unstable in all directions, and acts as a stable UV fixed point that may provide an asymptotically safe definition of the theory in this large $N$ limit.
-Numerically determined flows in $d=3$ between these fixed points in the $\tilde{\lambda_1}$-$\tilde{\lambda_3}$ plane are shown in Figure \ref{flowsm2}.
+When $d=3$ exactly, there are only $4$ fixed-points, because the fixed-point $[A^-]$ becomes free when $\epsilon=0$.
+The eigenvalues of the stability matrix and anomalous dimensions of these fixed-points are given in Table \ref{m=2table}.
+We observe that the fixed-point $[B_{(2)}^+]$ is unstable in all directions, and acts as a stable UV fixed-point that may provide an asymptotically safe definition of the theory in this large-$N$ limit.
+Numerically determined flows in $d=3$ between these fixed-points in the $\tilde{\lambda_1}$-$\tilde{\lambda_3}$ plane are shown in Fig. \ref{flowsm2}.

 We were able to determine a formal analytic expression for the flows in $d=3$, given by

 where the sum is over the three roots of the polynomial $x^3-6x^2-x+1=0$, and $C$ is an integration constant.